Schnittke & Prokofiev

 Now Available Worldwide for Streaming, Download, and CD

-The Cleveland Orchestra’s newest audio recording will feature Alfred Schnittke’s Concerto for Piano and Strings (1979) together with Prokofiev’s Second Symphony (1925), showcasing the pairing of an older and newer work led by Music Director, Franz Welser-Möst.Pre-Order Now Preview Details
+The Cleveland Orchestra’s newest audio recording features Alfred Schnittke’s Concerto for Piano and Strings (1979) together with Prokofiev’s Second Symphony (1925), showcasing the pairing of an older and newer work led by Music Director, Franz Welser-Möst.Order Deluxe CD Preview Details

 Two live recordings, from Cleveland & Miami

 The Schnittke Concerto for Piano and Strings was recorded in Cleveland’s Jack, Joseph, and Morton Mandel Concert Hall at Severance during the Covid-19 pandemic (October 2020).
 It features pianist Yefim Bronfman with the Orchestra’s strings, and was part of The Cleveland Orchestra’s In Focus digital broadcast series.
 Prokofiev’s Second Symphony was recorded in January 2020 on tour in Miami, in Knight Concert Hall at the Adrienne Arsht Center for the Performing Arts of Miami-Dade County, and features full orchestra ensemble in this work inspired by the early 20th century’s fascination with mechanics and industry.

 Thoughts from Franz-Welser-Möst, Music Director of The Cleveland Orchestra:

 "This is a side of Prokofiev that I didn't know until I discovered this piece.
 He wrote it in Paris, but deep down, he was carrying his Russian soul — though he was struggling with the political establishment at that time.
 The symphony was written in the Roaring Twenties, but somehow predicts World War Two, and you can hear the war machine stirring in its mechanical motifs."